Dogs That Cannot Touch Each Other: Reception of the museum's removal of the video

 Gary L. Comstock, a philosophy professor at North Carolina State University and a board member of the Culture & Animals Foundation, argues that the Guggenheim's decision to remove the controversial works represents an "unusual conflation of human and animal rights".
-He specifically objects to the removal of the footage of Dogs That Cannot Touch Each Other, stating that while it captures morally questionable behavior, it does not justify suppression, as the harm inflicted on the dogs was not extreme or fatal, and there is no evidence of ongoing harm by the artists.
+He specifically objects to the removal of the footage of Dogs That Cannot Touch Each Other, stating that while it captures morally questionable behaviour, it does not justify suppression, as the harm inflicted on the dogs was not extreme or fatal, and there is no evidence of ongoing harm by the artists.
 Comstock contends that the video of the performance serves as a valuable historical record that sparks conversations about the human-animal bond and cultural differences in the treatment of companion animals and that the video does not harm viewers or the dogs further, as the harm has already occurred.
-While he deems it "bad art" based on aesthetic judgment, he emphasizes that this is not a moral assessment.
+While he deems it "bad art" based on aesthetic judgement, he emphasises that this is not a moral assessment.
 Comstock also suggests that the artists might have questionable intentions, and he condemns any future attempts to subject sentient animals to similar treatment.

 Art history professor Stephen F. Eisenman, in a piece for ARTnews, dismissed the notion that freedom of expression was relevant to the controversy.
 He expressed outrage at a well-regarded institution showcasing videotapes of artworks that feature "animal use, abuse, and torture.”
 Jessica Scott-Reid, writing for New York Daily News, rebuked the perceived privilege of art and artists.
-While acknowledging the art world's distinct realm, she emphasized that "art is still expected to abide by the law, if not of the land then of humanity.”
+While acknowledging the art world's distinct realm, she emphasised that "art is still expected to abide by the law, if not of the land then of humanity.”

-Best Friends Animal Society criticized the Guggenheim for neglecting the inherent cruelty in the showcased piece and removing it solely due to safety concerns, without addressing the cruelty in its creation or display.
+Best Friends Animal Society criticised the Guggenheim for neglecting the inherent cruelty in the showcased piece and removing it solely due to safety concerns, without addressing the cruelty in its creation or display.
 They assert that the exhibit constitutes plain animal abuse, highlighting the dogs' lack of consent and denouncing Sun's justifications.
 They question the ethical implications of presenting such work, drawing parallels to scenarios involving human subjects, and encourage readers to voice their objections to the Guggenheim curator, Alexandra Munroe, whom they label as "out-of-touch."